 Vietnam’s navy has spotted a floating object about 80 kilometers (50 miles) southwest of Vietnam’s Tho Chu Island, which is located off the country’s southwest coast in the Gulf of Thailand, Vietnam National Search and Rescue Committee Spokesman Hung Nguyen told CNN.
 The object was spotted by a Vietnamese navy rescue aircraft at about 7:30 a.m.
 ET Sunday (6:30 p.m. local time).
 Due to the dark, the navy aircraft could not get close enough to identify the floating object, and was recalled to base.
 Three search and rescue boats have since been…

 Patent trolls are a gaping wound on the innovation economy.
-Despite growing evidence about the trolls’ economic damage, the U.S. government is still grasping for ways to stop them, and to fix the country’s
+Despite growing evidence about the trolls’ economic damage, the U.S. government is still grasping for ways to stop them, and to fix the country’s dysfunctional patent system.